Keep Duck Away From Pool…

 How to keep ducks from invading your swimming pool.

 - Try to keep all grass and vegetation trimmed down and as far away from your swimming pool as possible.
 This will also keep bugs and spiders at bay (yes, I said spiders).
 I’ve gotten smart and now I use these powerful cordless lawn care tools to do yard work by the pool.
-Gas tools were to big of a hassle and electric tools by the pool were dangerous.
-But cordless battery power tools work perfect.
+Gas tools were too big of a hassle and electric tools by the pool were dangerous.
+But cordless battery power tools work perfectly.